f1nal3/Juniorgram/Docs/Swaping old models with new ones.md

 };
 ```

-- Create a template class with talking name, inheritance the basic template class **UnifiedModel**
+- Create a template class with talking name, inherit the basic template class **UnifiedModel**
 - Make a template argument as a default one with enum class which you've created
-- Create two constructors - default and __filling__
+- Create two constructors - default and __filling__, which is going fill your class field with some data
 - Follow the example

-> Template is the one that is in charge almost of everything at start level
+> Defined template type(enum class) is the one which is in charge almost of everything at start level

 ```
 template <TEnum = BookData>